-1.1.
-To set out the Governing Body's policy and procedure for dealing with concerns raised by employees which relate to suspected wrongdoing or dangers at work (see paragraph 3).
-Allegations of child abuse against teachers and other staff and volunteers is be dealt with in accordance with Keeping Children Safe in Education statutory guidance for schools and colleges.
+1.1 To set out the Governing Body's policy and procedure for dealing with concerns raised by employees which relate to suspected wrongdoing or dangers at work (see paragraph 3).
+Allegations of child abuse against teachers and other staff and volunteers is be dealt with in accordance with Keeping Children Safe in Education statutory guidance for schools and colleges March 2015 (as amended).